Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

 where ${\cal H}(\Om)$ is the Weyl symbol of the Hamiltonian, and $x_k\in\{\theta_j,\phi_j\}$. $\zeta(\tau)=Z(\tau)/Z(0)$ is the ratio of the partition functions at imaginary time $\tau$ and $0$.
-Exploiting the degrees of freedom resulting from the non-uniqueness of the correspondence rules as well as the gauge freedom of the Wigner function, truncation at second order derivatives, and approximating the coefficient matrix by a positive definite one, i.e. $\mathbf{D} \to \mathbf{B}\cdot \mathbf{B}^\top$ leads to a proper Fokker-Planck equation with an additional term proportional to $-{\cal H}(\Om) \tilde\chi$.
-As will be shown in detail in the Supplementary the solution is equivalent to solving a set of stochastic differential equations (SDEs)
+Exploiting the degrees of freedom resulting from the non-uniqueness of the correspondence rules as well as the gauge freedom of the Wigner function, truncation at second order derivatives, and approximating the coefficient matrix by a positive definite one, i.e. $\mathbf{D} \to \mathbf{B}\cdot \mathbf{B}^\top$ leads to a proper \mfl{FPE} with an additional term proportional to $-{\cal H}(\Om) \tilde\chi$.
+As will be shown in detail in the Supplementary the solution is equivalent to solving a set of SDEs:

 where $x_j=(\theta_j,\phi_j)$ and $dW_l$ is the increment of a standard Wiener process.
 The initial values $x_j(0)$ are drawn from the distribution $\tilde\chi(0)=\chi(0)$.
-Expectation values of operators in the canonical state at inverse temperature $\tau$ can then be obtained from
+Expectation values of operators in the canonical state at inverse temperature~$\tau$ can then be obtained from

 Here the overbar denotes stochastic averaging over the trajectories following the SDE.